KUNPL/G4Starter-KUNPL/README.md

 problem (you may not have ROOT for example), set variable 'useROOT' from 'true' to 'false' in CMakeList.txt.

+- If you want your own template without holding KUNPL examples, use create_template.py macro.
+Just run macro by typing './create_template.py [project]' and directory with name, [project] will be created.
+Move directory to any where and you can use it just like G4Starter-KUNPL project.

 ---

 ###1.
 How to compile